Nemus-Project/harpsichord-interface-firmware/README.md

 - `src/prototyping/`: firmware used through the prototyping process
 - `src/tests/`: component functionaliy and diagnostics tests

+> [!NOTE]
-@note the `prototyping/` directory contains source created during the prototyping process and is still largely unorganised.
+> The `prototyping/` directory contains source created during the prototyping process and is still largely unorganised.
 All functionality and logic is largely the same as the main `haptic_harpischord/` code, though there may be the odd hard-coded variable or subtle change in behaviour.
 As such it is kept here for reference.

 ### `haptic_harpsichord/`